-Just when you think you’ve seen it all!?I thought I would share this story with you in case you ever find yourself in a similar situation.
+Have you ever received an email requesting a phone call from someone you’ve never met or communicated with before?
+I did this week and it wasn’t a pleasant experience.
+I thought I would share this story with you in case you ever find yourself in a similar situation.

 Please call me immediately.
 I have some questions about working with you.

 I guess this was her way of saying “Call me!” which I did — and again, not available.
 At that point I no longer had an incentive to encourage further communications.